pauljainta/Software-Verification-Project/report.md

 In a nutshell, the implementation of our ring buffer is the result of a combination of thorough optimization, meticulous design, and unyielding commitment to quality.
 We are committed to pushing the boundaries of what is possible in the realm of CPU-NIC communication, fostering innovation and growth in the field of computer systems and software engineering.
 This commitment will continue as we continue to refine and expand upon this foundation.

+## Forge Model

+The ring buffer is implemented as sig with partial functions.
+These represents a one dimensional array which have integer positions.
+Each position holds a slot which can be marked with set of Markers sig.
+This abstract Marker sig tags the buffer.
+This tag can be a combination of Head, Tail, Empty or Filled.

+Initial predicate: This predicated ensures
+- Initially all the positions for the ring buffer slots are valid.
+- Initially all the slots are tagged as empty except the first one.
+- The first slot is additionally tagged as Head + Tail

+DMA Write predicate: Models a DMA write operation for writing packet buffer from NIC to CPU in transmit path
+- Checks if the ring buffer is full
+- Checks if the i-th position has the tail, in that case move tail to next wrapping slot
+- Checks tail is always ahead of head
+- Marks the i-th slot as filled

+MMIO write predicate: Models NIC register head increment to singal NIC receiving of the packet by consuming the slot
+- Checks if the ring buffer is empty
+- Check if the i-th position has head, in that case move head to next wrapping slot
+- Check head is always behind tail
+- Mark the i-th position as Empty.

 # Future Work